 EE 213 Basic Circuit Analysis II (4) (3 Lec, 1 3-hr Lab) Laplace transforms and their application to circuits, Fourier transforms and their applications to circuits, frequency selective circuits, introduction to and design of active filters, convolution, and state space analysis of circuits.
 A-F only.
 Pre: 211, and MATH 244 (or concurrent) or MATH 253A (or concurrent); or consent.
 DP

 EE 260 Introduction to Digital Design (4) (3 Lec, 1 3-hr Lab) Introduction to the design of digital systems with an emphasis on design methods and the implementation and use of fundamental digital components.
-Pre: 160 or consent.
+Pre: 160 or 110 or ICS 111 or consent.